Can we help you

-Step 1: Raise a formal complaint with the agency and wait for a response.
+Step 1: Raise a formal complaint with the agency, education provider or organisation (the agency) and wait for a response.

 - Record a complaint reference number and the date you lodged your complaint.

 - In most cases the agency will publish its complaint process online or advise you how to make a complaint in their decision notification.

 - If you don’t receive a response within the agency’s published timeframe, you should contact them to follow up.

 - The agency may ask you for more information to help it assess your complaint.

 - We will not, and in some cases cannot, accept your complaint if you have not made a complaint to the agency first.

 Step 2: If you are not satisfied with the way your complaint was handled or the outcome, you should discuss this with the agency first.